 Harry took a deep breath until the flush faded from his cheeks.
-'I guess they didn't exactly ask to have me dropped on them and all the strange stuff that comes with me.
+'I guess they didn't exactly ask to have me and all the strange stuff that comes with me dropped on them.
 It hardly seems fair to blame me, though.'

 'The world isn't often fair.'
 She glanced past him.
 'Ah, time for you to try something new, Harry.'

 Katie skipped to their table and set a parchment-thin pancake down in front of each of them.
 'Here you go!'
-She set down a small pot of sugar beside Fleur's.
+She popped a small pot of sugar on the table between them..

 Harry studied Fleur's.
-Clear liquid drizzled across the surface; sugar crystals dissolved into it like the snowflakes had into her hair.
-She scooped a spoonful of sugar from the pot and scattered it across, then rolled her crêpe up, lifted it off the plate and took a bite out of it.
+Clear liquid glazed the surface, sugar crystals dissolving into it like the snowflakes had into her hair.
+She scooped a spoonful of sugar from the pot and scattered it across, then rolled her crêpe up, lifted it off the plate, and took a bite.
 Lemon juice trickled down her chin and Fleur closed her eyes with a small smile.

 'What?'
 She swiped the lemon juice off her chin with the tip of her little finger and sucked it clean.
 'It's good.
 If a little sticky.'